danmar/cppcheck/man/manual.md

 **portability**

 portability warnings.
-64-bit portability. code might work different on different compilers. etc.
+Implementation defined behavior.
+64-bit portability.
+Some undefined behavior that probably works "as you want". etc.

 **information**

 Configuration problems.
-The recommendation is to only enable these during configuration.
+If you get such output then your code is ok but your cppcheck configuration could be improved.

 ## Possible speedup analysis of template code